Director, 2013-14: Anna Kuxhausen (History)

 I was born and raised in California, earning my BA at Berkeley and my PhD at UCLA.
 I am an historian by training, but also teach in the American Studies and Film Studies programs.
 I am writing a book on the culture of the 1970s, with chapters that look at feminism, romance, gay TV, and men’s fashion.
 I am married to another St. Olaf historian, Michael Fitzgerald, and we have two young adult sons.
 In my spare time I run, read, and cook; I am also a member of the Northfield Arts Guild ceramics studio.

 I teach writing, women’s and gender studies, and American studies.
 I also direct the writing program.
 I discovered women’s and gender studies as an undergraduate at St. Michael’s College in Vermont during the mid-1980s.
 Offered few courses in these areas, I studied with professors who integrated gender studies into literature and history courses.
 My interests include contemporary poetry and poetics, book arts, creative nonfiction, and feminist and gender theory.
-Women’s Studies seminars have included Third Wave Theory and Feminist Perspectives on Work and Family.
+Women’s and Gender Studies seminars have included Third Wave Theory and Feminist Perspectives on Work and Family.